 Expedition is possibly the most popular tourism product of Nepal (but not the only).
 8,848 meters tall Mount Everest, the tallest peak in the world, has long been associated with the identity of the country.
 Additionally, Nepal has 8 out of 14 peaks in the world that range above 8,000 meters which are Mt Everest, Kanchenjunga, Lhotse, Makalu, Dhaulagiri, Manaslu, Cho Oyu, and Annapurna respectively from tallest to shortest.

-Spring is the most favorable seasons for expedition in Nepal.
-Favorable weather condition due to lack of snowfall and lower temperature attribute to the safety for expeditions in these seasons.
-Strong visibility during these seasons also favor the climbers in getting views of the mountains to make their expedition worthwhile.
+Spring is the most favorable season for an expedition in Nepal.
+Favorable weather conditions due to lack of snowfall and lower temperatures attribute to the safety of expeditions in these seasons.
+Strong visibility during these seasons also favors the climbers in getting views of the mountains to make their expedition worthwhile.

 Spring and Autumn are the best seasons for trekking.
 With the departure of monsoon, visibility is strong and through the clear space one can enjoy the beauty of Nepal throughout their trek.
 Moreover, the moderate temperatures of Autumn are bound to provide a relaxing experience if you choose to trek in Autumn.
 Some famous treks are the Great Himalayan Trail and Treks in Everest Region, Annapurna Region, Langtang Region, and Kanchenjunga Region, among others.
 Short treks are like the Poon Hill Trek and treks around Kathmandu valley can also be of your choice.